Canvassing

 Reminder

-The general ban on telephone canvassing in all sectors comes into force on 11 August 2026 (law of 30 june 2025 against all fraud involving public aid).
+The prohibition in principle of telephone canvassing in all sectors enters into force from 11 August 2026 (law of 30 june 2025 against all fraud involving public aid).
 The trader must immediately terminate the call if the consumer does not wish to continue it and will be prohibited from contacting him again.

 Telephone canvassing will only be possible in 2 cases: